-weights A numeric vector of positive weights, with one value per vector in Each weight is applied to all entries of its corresponding vector, i.e., all p-values in that vector receive the same weight.
+weights A numeric vector of positive weights, with one value per vector in Each weight is applied to all entries of its corresponding vector, i.e., all p-values in of weights.

 Alternatively, a list of numeric vectors of weights with the same structure as p.values.
-Each p-value is then assigned the weight in the corresponding entry of weights.
+Each p-value is then assigned the weight in the corresponding entry